 We’ve also seen companies write fake negative reviews for their competitors to try to damage their reputation.
 If you see some negative reviews that seem to be outliers, check to see if they are actually relevant to the company, or if they have just been copied and pasted by a company trying to sabotage their competitors.

-You can read into the way a tradeline company sells their services.
+You can read into the way a tradeline company sells their products.
 If they try to sell you a fantasy of what life will be like after you buy their tradelines, they might be being deceptive.

 Unfortunately, the reality is that no tradeline company can guarantee you that you will be able to get your dream house or dream car or get a certain amount of funding as a result of using tradelines.